 To get you into the tree planting mood, listen to “These Trees” by Billy B from his CD, Billy B Sings About Trees, co-produced with Project Learning Tree.

 When choosing a tree to plant, pick one that you like but make sure it will thrive in your local environment.
 Native species will be easier to care for since they are already well adapted to your region, climate, and other conditions.
-Check out this, “Best Tree Finder Wizard” to help you identify your ideal tree.
+Check out the Arbor Day Foundation’s “Best Tree Finder Wizard” to help you identify your ideal tree.

-Also, be sure to plant your tree away from buildings, power lines, and other structures.
+Be sure to plant your tree away from buildings, power lines, fences, and other structures.
 This will ensure that your tree has enough space to grow.

 Timing is everything

 Taking care of your tree in its early years will also help your tree thrive.
-Be sure to water your tree and protect it so you and your community can enjoy the tree for years to come.
+Be sure to water your tree and protect it so that your community can enjoy the tree for many years to come.

 - 3 foot diameter of mulch